 Typically, I almost always carry an extra magazine if I’m carrying a firearm.
 I know folks are on both sides of the fence when it comes to carrying an extra mag, and that’s okay.
 For me, it’s the peace of mind for the one in a million chance I need it.

 Currently, I appendix carry (AIWB) the 43 and spare mag in an ANR Design Master Blaster (Mag and Pistol Combo).
 It works well for my needs and I find it carries very comfortable.
-I also have other holsters by a variety of manufacturers as well.
-Holsters are the one category that changes regularly for me.
+I have other holsters by a variety of manufacturers as well and it’s the one category that changes regularly for me.
 Like most folks, I have boxes of holsters that I have cycled through over the years.

 My current daily carry flashlight is a Streamlight Protac 2L-X. I like this light for many reasons, but the main reason is Streamlight’s Ten-Tap programming system.
-This allows the end user to select from multiple output options.
+This allows the end-user to select from multiple output options.
 In my defensive flashlight, I only want one output and it should be “high”.
-I don’t want to cycle through moonbeam, low, medium, strobe, etc. I want it to activate and I want the output to be the brightest possible and that’s how I have my Streamlight set.
-I know there are other trusted makes and models out there that offer high only outputs and I’m on board with them as well.
+If needed, there is no time to cycle through moonbeam, low, medium, strobe, etc. I want it to activate and I want the output to be the brightest possible and that’s how I have my Streamlight set.
+I know there are other quality makes and models out there that offer high only outputs and I’m on board with them as well.
 Feel free to pick your poison.

 On a side note, be sure to check out our article on How to use a flashlight for self-defense.